Palace Theatre (New York City): Buildings

-The Palace Theatre is at 1568 Broadway, at the southeast corner of Seventh Avenue and 47th Street, in the Theater District of Midtown Manhattan in New York City.
-It faces Duffy Square, the northern end of Times Square.
+The Palace Theatre is at 1568 Broadway, at the southeast corner of Seventh Avenue and 47th Street, in the Theater District of Midtown Manhattan in New York City, New York, U.S. It faces Duffy Square, the northern end of Times Square.
 The theater's site abuts the I. Miller Building and Embassy Theatre to the south.

 The Palace Theatre was designed by Milwaukee architects Kirchhoff & Rose and was completed in 1913.
 The theater was funded by Martin Beck, a vaudeville entrepreneur.
 The theater has been housed in three buildings over the years.
 While the interior space dates to the 1913 design by Kirchhoff & Rose, the original theater building was partly demolished in 1988 and the theater space was renovated inside the DoubleTree Suites Times Square Hotel, completed between 1990 and 1991.
 The DoubleTree Hotel was itself demolished in 2019 to make way for the TSX Broadway development.

 Original building

 The Palace Theatre was originally composed of an office wing along Times Square, as well as the theater wing on 47th Street that contained the auditorium.
 The original building's site was assembled from ten land lots at 1564–1566 Broadway and 156–170 West 47th Street, which were arranged in an "L" shape.
 The Broadway lots collectively measured 40 by 80 ft, while the 47th Street lots measured 137 by 100 ft.
 This structure was designed by Kirchhoff & Rose, with James J. F. Gavigan as an associate architect.
 The steelwork was constructed by the George A. Just Company.

 The office wing was an 11-story or 12-story structure, which served as the theater's main entrance.
 In the original building's later years, the entrance had a marquee.
-The office wing had an ornate marble facade, as well as two passenger elevators and one private elevator inside.
+The office wing had an ornate marble facade, as well as two public elevators and a private one inside.
 The theater entrance was 40 ft wide and contained an outer lobby with either Pavanazzo or yellow Carrara marble and a Siena-marble inner lobby.
 The lobbies were accessed by two sets of stained-glass, bronze-framed screen doors.
 There were stairs to the upper floors in the inner lobby.
 Past the two lobbies was a foyer that led directly to the auditorium (see Palace Theatre (New York City)).

 The theater wing measured 88 by 125 ft.
 It had a brick or terracotta facade on 47th Street.
 The interior had French decorations.
 The auditorium originally had a seating capacity of 1,820, with double balcony levels and 20 boxes arranged in tiers.
 It was characterized as having an ivory-and-bronze color scheme.
 Five massive girders spanned the auditorium; each measured 86 ft long and 8 ft deep, weighing 30 ST. There were also 32 or 36 dressing rooms.